FAQ for Translators

 What do I need to do in order to apply?

-In order to apply, please send an e-mail with the subject “APPLICATION translator: your name” to firstname.lastname@example.org.
-Please write three to four sentences explaining why you would like to work for us, and list the languages you speak with an honest evaluation of how fluent you are.
+In order to apply, please send an e-mail with the subject “APPLICATION translator: your name” to email@example.com.
+Please write three to four sentences explaining why you would like to work with us, and list the languages you speak (including your native language) with an honest evaluation of how fluent you are.
 You are welcome to send a translation sample, but that is not a prerequisite.

 How will the translation process work?

 You will translate from your second / third language(s) into your native language or a language you speak on a near-native level, i.e. you will ONLY translate into languages you feel absolutely comfortable in.

 Is there a limited number of applications you will accept?

 No. If you convince us, you’re in, no matter how many other applicants convince us, too.